Kalm03/ExpirareTech/README.md

 1. Providing analytics of food unused through the use of bar charts and graphs to give the users better awareness of their habits
 2. Providing nutritional aid by tracking calories
-3. Sending push alerts to the users if they wish, through email and sms.
+3. Sending push alerts to the users if they wish, through email and sms
 4. Add other recipes to your local database
 5. Set up user accounts to personalize your selection
-6. Use machine learning to learn your favourite recipe and personalise your suggestions with a
+6. Use machine learning to learn your favourite recipe and personalise your suggestions